Norman Corwin

 Norman Lewis Corwin (May 3, 1910 – October 18, 2011) was an American writer, screenwriter, producer, essayist and teacher of journalism and writing.
 His earliest and biggest successes were in the writing and directing of radio drama during the 1930s and 1940s.

 Corwin was among the first producers to regularly use entertainment – even light entertainment – to tackle serious social issues.
 In this area, he was a peer of Orson Welles and William N. Robson, and an inspiration to other later radio/TV writers such as Rod Serling, Gene Roddenberry, Norman Lear, J. Michael Straczynski and Yuri Rasovsky.
 His work was very influential on successful creative and performing artists, including Ray Bradbury, Charles Kuralt, The Firesign Theatre, Robert Altman, and Robin Williams among many others.

-He was born to Samuel and Rose Corwin in Boston, Massachusetts.
 A major figure during the Golden Age of Radio, his work was very influential both at the time and later.
-He has been called "The Grand Master Of American Audio Theatre."
+He has been called "The Grand Master of American Audio Theatre".
 During the 1930s and 1940s he was a writer and producer of many radio programs in many genres: history, biography, fantasy, fiction, poetry and drama.
-He was the writer and creator of series such as The Columbia Workshop, 13 By Corwin, 26 By Corwin and others.
+He was the writer and creator of series such as The Columbia Workshop, 13 by Corwin, 26 by Corwin and others.
 After leaving the CBS Network, he was Head of Special Media Programming for the United Nations in the early 1950s, producing radio programs explaining the U.N.'s organization and goals, and documenting some of its efforts worldwide.
 He was a lecturer in Journalism at the University of Southern California until he was 97.